Female-Invest/tech-interviews/assignments/full-stack-engineer_frontend/README.md

 along you can get, it's OK, and will serve as a starting point for our live interview.

-We have created a very simple and lightweight backend [server](./server/) that can support the screens above.
-It's therefore not expected that you build upon this sever - However, feel free to modify it in case you feel the need for it.
+We have started the work of a very simple and lightweight backend [server](./server/).
+The server can not yet fully serve the needs of the designs yet, so you will probably have to extend some functionality in case you go down that route.
+The position is a full stack engineer and we therefore expect you to be able to work on the backend as well.

-You can choose to focus just on the UI, testing or even spend all your time on a kick-ass project setup.
-Your call.
+With that being said you can choose to focus on a few elements.
+This is your change to show off your skills, so whether that's implementing a killer UI, setting up a strong state management system or even spend all your time on a kick-ass project setup, it will be a valid solution.

 To reiterate, _we prefer_ for you to focus on just a few things and do them very well, so you can show us your skill ceiling.